nick-shaw/blackmagic-io/README.md

 - Activate front panel display (if present)
 - Enable format detection

-**Performance Note:** Requesting `PixelFormat.BGRA` enables real-time ~25fps preview by having the hardware deliver 8-bit BGRA frames directly, avoiding expensive colorspace conversions.
+**Performance Note:** Requesting `PixelFormat.BGRA` enables real-time preview by having the hardware deliver 8-bit BGRA frames directly, avoiding expensive colorspace conversions.
 This is ideal for monitoring and preview workflows.
-For quality capture workflows, use the default YUV10 format (or explicitly specify it) to capture full 10-bit precision, then use `capture_frame_as_rgb()` or `capture_frame_with_metadata()` for processing.
+For high-quality capture, use the default YUV10 (or explicitly specify it) — the request is a hint, and the actual delivered format follows the wire signal: Y'CbCr sources arrive as YUV10, R'G'B' sources as RGB10 or RGB12 at their native bit depth.
+The library's `capture_frame_as_rgb()` / `capture_frame_with_metadata()` / `capture_frame_as_uint16()` paths dispatch on the delivered format and preserve its native precision (e.g. 12-bit for an RGB12 source).

 **`capture_frame_as_uint8(timeout_ms=5000, input_narrow_range=None, output_narrow_range=False) -> Optional[np.ndarray]`**
 Capture a single frame and convert to R'G'B' uint8 (faster than float conversion).